 Summary

-The Route contains details of the the line’s limits, normally expressed by the bounding junctions or stations.
+The Route contains details of the line’s limits, normally expressed by the bounding junctions or stations.
 Where the ELR forms part of a longer route, the sub-limits are shown in the Section.

 Where specific details about the ELR’s status are available, such as closed line or suspect originating data quality, this is noted as Remarks.